WHAT IS HENNA?

 What are black henna cones?

 Black henna cones are not natural henna.
 They contain chemicals like PPD to create a black stain / colour.
 Regardless of what any person or company says, there can be no such a thing as natural black henna paste for skin.
 It is a chemical dye, which should be avoided by those with sensitive skin or allergy to chemical dyes.
+Always use trusted brands like Golecha, which tests their products for safety and ensure they do not contain any harmful chemicals.

 HOW TO USE HENNA CONES?